BigPolarBear1/factorization/README.md

 Update: Oops.
 Wait a minute... now that I figured out how those polynomials come into play...
 I also just realized this whole setup is basically number field sieve.
 Ofcourse it would be number field sieve on steroids... as it fixes a lot of number field sieve's bottlenecks...
 I'm overcomplicating things.....
 OK.
 OK.
 OK.
 Give me a few days.
 All the math is here already.
 Check the last chapter in the paper.
 It already explains how to bridge my quadratic sieve appraoch to number field sieve's appraoch.
 It's basically the same thing.
 But to finish the algorithm, you need to thus also use number field sieve's appraoch.
 You don't need to find an initial smooth using QS.
 You simply use the math I explained there to achieve the same thing number field sieve does... without having to worry about irreducible polynomials and all that stuff.

+Somewhere out there some nazi cryptologist starting to sweat profusely now.
+Hey, I'm a polar bear, and I'm here to devour all your secrets.
+HAHAHAHAHHAHAHAHHAHAHAHAHAHHAHAHAHAA.

 -----------------------------------------------

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.